6 Reheated Foods that Can Make You Sick!

 The proteins in mushrooms are easily destroyed by the action of enzymes and certain microorganisms.

-Keeping them at room temperature after cooking is lethal for this reason.
+Keeping them at room temperature after cooking may not be safe for this reason.

-We don’t recommend reheating them after their initial cooking because it can cause inflammation in the abdomen, distension, and in some cases, diarrhea.
+We don’t recommend reheating them after their initial cooking because they can cause inflammation in the abdomen, distension, and in some cases, diarrhea.

 However, there doesn’t seem to be a problem as long as they’re heated to a temperature above 160°F.

-To wrap up, keep in mind that the ingredients in your food are all different and undergo changes when subjected to high temperatures, so certain reheated foods are dangerous.
+To wrap all of this up, keep in mind that the ingredients in your food are all different and undergo changes when subjected to high temperatures, so certain reheated foods are dangerous.